-Al-Shabab gunmen storm beachside hotel in Somali capital
+Al-Shabab gunmen storm a beachside hotel in the Somali capital, killing 11

+Abdulkadir Adan, director of Aamin Ambulance, a private company that is often the first at the scenes of attacks, said 32 injured people had been transported to hospitals, some in critical condition.

-“We lost one of our colleagues, named Abdirizak Abdi,” said Ismail Omar, the ministry spokesman.
-“The blast was huge and followed by a gunshots, and we are still collecting more information.”
+“We lost one of our colleagues, named Abdirizak Abdi,” said Ismael Omar, the ministry spokesman.
+“The blast was huge and followed by gunshots.”
+He said later that a Defense Ministry employee, Dahir Ali Gawl, was also killed.

-Omar said there were four assailants, adding that two were killed at the hotel’s gate and two remained inside, armed with automatic rifles.
+Omar said there were at least five assailants, adding that two were killed at the hotel’s gate and that two had made it inside, armed with automatic rifles.
+One died in the initial explosion.

-Abdullahi Mohamed Nor, the hotel’s owner and a member of parliament, wrote on his personal Facebook account: “May Allah have mercy upon those who perished in the attack which terrorists carried out at the Elite Hotel.
+Abdullahi Mohamed Nor, the hotel’s owner and a member of Parliament, wrote on his personal Facebook account: “May Allah have mercy upon those who perished in the attack which terrorists carried out at the Elite Hotel.
 I was at the hotel when the attack happened, may Allah give a quick recovery for the wounded people.
 I am safe and sound.”

-Sieges of hotels are a hallmark tactic of al-Shabab, which claimed Sunday’s attack.
+Sieges of hotels are a hallmark tactic of al-Shabab, which issued a statement claiming Sunday’s attack.
 The al-Qaeda-affiliated armed group controls vast parts of rural Somalia and regularly stages attacks in Somali cities.

 In March 2019, al-Shabab fighters held another Mogadishu hotel for 20 hours, killing 25 people and wounding dozens.
 Three months earlier, the group laid siege to a hotel in Nairobi, the Kenyan capital, and killed 21.